YuanTian1991/ChAMP-Script/README.md

 **champ.getTFPeaks.R**: A function to get Transcript Factor peaks from TFregulomeR package.
 The result should be feed to champ.TFEA.R function.

-**./champ.TFEA.R**: A function to do Trnascript Factor Binding Site Enrichment Analysis (TFEA) for a list of Region of Interest (ROI), like genes, promoters, differential methylated regions, differential hydroxty-methylated regions .etc.
+**champ.TFEA.R**: A function to do Transcript Factor Binding Site Enrichment Analysis (TFEA) for a list of Region of Interest (ROI), like genes, promoters, differential methylated regions, differential hydroxty-methylated regions .etc.

+**champ.PeakEnrich.R**: A function to do peak set enrichment, currently only support MAnorm2 preprocessed ChIP-seq, actually only validated on MeDIP-seq and hMeDIP-seq.